nit4y/ctgov-eligibility-parser/README.md

     - if line is indented the same, write text as a item in this list.

-5. Finally, closes all open tags left in stack.
+5. Finally, close all open tags left in stack.

 Note: parser relies on that every two line is seperated with an empty line.